twoez/casper/README.md

 **Open source and feature-complete.** The Community Edition is fully open source under the MIT license and ships with every core capability — no artificial limits, no feature gates.
 Self-host it on your own infrastructure and own your entire pipeline.

 **Managed SaaS available.** Prefer not to self-host?
-Casper Engine Cloud is a hosted, closed-source edition with additional features and zero operational overhead — we handle infrastructure, updates, and scaling for you.
+Casper Cloud is a hosted, closed-source edition with additional features and zero operational overhead — we handle infrastructure, updates, and scaling for you.

 ---